Jenny Denny

 Aaniiih Language Resource Specialist

-Meriah is an enrolled member of the Aaniiih nation and serves as the Aaniiih Language Resource Specialist.
-She is dedicated to preserving our Aaniiih language and is currently revising the Aaniiih dictionary to support language acquisition and also contribute to new language curriculum development.
+Meriah Horseman is an enrolled member of the Aaniiih Nation and serves as the Aaniiih Language Resource Specialist.
+She is deeply dedicated to the preservation and revitalization of the Aaniiih language and culture.
+In her role, Meriah is leading the revision of the Aaniiih dictionary to enhance language learning resources and support the development of new Aaniiih language curriculum for future generations.
+Her work reflects a strong commitment to sustaining the linguistic and cultural heritage of the Aaniiih people through education and community collaboration.

 Leslie "Josie" Cliff